-Somehow, until recently, I had overlooked a particular Neil Raden BeyeNETWORK blog entry which really struck a chord.
-The title speaks for itself: You Cannot Fix a Broken Company by Measuring How Broken it is.
-Neil Raden’s post goes to the heart of what Business Intelligence is, and what it is not.
-From Neil’s post:
+One particular Neil Raden blog article really struck a chord with me.
+It appears to no longer be available online, unfortunately, but the title speaks for itself: You Cannot Fix a Broken Company by Measuring How Broken it is.
+Neil’s article went to the heart of what business intelligence is – and what it is not:

-The BI industry has sort of casually sent the message that BI makes companies better.
-I’ve seen this in presentations, webinars, seminars, books and blogs from vendors, practitioners and analysts.
-But the question is, once you expose something that needs attention, what next?
+The BI industry has sort of casually sent the message that BI makes companies better… But the question is, once you expose something that needs attention, what next?
 As a consultant and implementer of data warehousing and BI for many years, I never really came up with a good answer…

 In short, if you’re involved with BI, you may have as good or even better insight into what is going on in the company, but you clearly lack the portfolio to do anything about it…

-The good news for practitioners and developers of BI/DW technology is there are indeed “courses of treatment” to reverse the effects of low employee morale, high turnover, inventory snafus, poor customer service, etc. These courses of treatment, however, require strong leadership dedicated to rolling up their sleeves, and actively use BI tools as part of a culture of data-informed decision-making.
+The good news for practitioners and developers of BI/DW technology is there are indeed plenty of “courses of treatment” to reverse the effects of low employee morale, high turnover, inventory snafus, poor customer service, etc. These courses of treatment, however, require strong leadership dedicated to rolling up their sleeves, and actively using BI tools as part of a culture of data-informed decision-making.

-In contrast, if management is so hands-off that its default is to halfheartedly “sub out” addressing pervasive business problems to outside consultants – or, even worse, chooses to deny certain problems exist at all – no amount of BI may be enough to effect authentic change.
-It’s a bit like a doctor showing a chain-smoking patient an x-ray of his damaged lungs, and yet the patient, so disengaged from the very process of maintaining his own good health, keeps right on smoking.
+In contrast, if management is so hands-off that its default is to halfheartedly “sub out” addressing pervasive business problems to outside consultants – or, even worse, ignore those problems completely – no amount of BI may be enough to effect authentic change.
+It’s a bit like a doctor showing a chain-smoking patient an x-ray of his damaged lungs, and yet the patient can’t bring himself to actually kick the habit.

-I’d like to point to the University of Maryland, Baltimore County (I very much enjoyed working with UMBC, a customer of a former employer; see my case study here) as an excellent example of an organization embracing that essential culture of data-informed decision-making.
-This culture is actively advocated from the top, by the University’s President, Dr. Freeman Hrabowski.
-It’s no coincidence in a University Business article that President Hrabowski emphasizes the importance of a “culture of critical thinking” and the need for a “deliberate effort” to engage in conversations and problem-solving with others.
+I’d like to point to the University of Maryland, Baltimore County (I very much enjoyed working with UMBC, a customer of a former employer of mine; see my case study here) as an excellent example of an organization embracing that essential culture of data-informed decision-making.
+This culture is actively advocated from the top, by UMBC President Dr. Freeman Hrabowski.
+It’s no coincidence that President Hrabowski repeatedly emphasized the importance of a “culture of critical thinking” and the need for a “deliberate effort” to engage in conversations and problem-solving with others.

-The bottom line is BI can inform management like a diagnostic tool, but management in turn has to believe in the efficacy of the “courses of treatment” – that is, buying into and publicly committing to a culture of data-informed decision-making, and, for that matter, a managerial culture that does not regard practicing good business health as somehow being someone else’s responsibility.
+The bottom line is analytics can serve management as a key diagnostic tool, but management in turn has to believe in the efficacy of the “courses of treatment” and actively commit to a managerial culture of data-informed decision-making that does not regard practicing good business health as somehow being someone else’s responsibility.